fny/llamadrama.com/src/how-to-play.md

 ## Setup

 1. Each player gets:
-    - 3 cards face-down (don’t look!)
+    - 3 cards face down (don’t look!)
-    - 3 cards face-up on top of those
+    - 3 cards face up on top of those
     - 5 cards to hold in their hand
 2. Put the leftover cards in a pile in the middle as the Draw Pile.
 3. Leave space next to it for a Discard Pile and a Play Pile.